VincentSe/HilbertProofs/README.md

 `Factorial` has several occurrences in this axiom, and that is perfectly fine.
 The recursion of the previous definition was only an illusion caused by the `==` syntactic construct.

-However, `==` does a little more that introducing a `CONSTANT/AXIOM` pair.
-With this syntax, the proof chercker knows the introduced symbol is equivalent to another formula.
-When checking a statement, if the symbol fails the statement's `BECAUSE` clause, the checker will try to replace it by its equivalent formula and check the statement again.
-If a symbol like `Factorial` appears on both sides of an `==`, this can send the checker into an infinite loop.
+However, it is much harder to prove that this axiom is a conservative extension.
+As explained above, the proof that a new symbol and its axiom are conservative is by model extension.
+So for `newOp(n) == CHOOSE x : P`, we extend a model M of the previous theory by taking for `newOp(n)`,
+* when M satisfies `\E x : P`, any such `x`
+* otherwise, any value

+But this reasoning only holds when formula `P` doesn't involve `newOp`.
+If `P` does involve `newOp` as `Factorial` does, then it is not a formula in the language of the previous theory : knowing whether M satisfies `\E x : P` doesn't make any sense.

 For this reason, the parser forces all symbols on the right-hand side of a `==` to be defined before the `==`.
 If this refuses the definition of one of your symbols like `Factorial`, you must write the `CONSTANT/AXIOM` pair explicitly.
+And you have to prove yourself that your axiom is conservative.

 Or find another way to define your symbol.
 Here `Factorial` could be defined as a function, a 0-ary symbol :
 ```